DaveSkender/Stock.Indicators/indicators/StochRsi/README.md

 IEnumerable<StochRsiResult>
 ```

-The first `R+S-1` periods will have `null` values for `StochRsi` since there's not enough data to calculate.
+The first `R+S+M` periods will have `null` values for `StochRsi` since there's not enough data to calculate.
 We always return the same number of elements as there are in the historical quotes.

 :warning: **Warning**: The first `10×R` periods will have decreasing magnitude, convergence-related precision errors that can be as high as ~5% deviation in indicator values for earlier periods.
+We recommend pruning at least `R+S+M+100` initial values.

 ### StochRsiResult